DrLachie/DrLachie.github.io/_posts/2025-03-28-First-post.md

 Well I liked the look of the network there, so that's where I started tinkering.

-First - I found a csv file with the latitude and longitude of the major cities in Australia, including their populations as well.
-Then wrote a script to put a population sized dot on each and connect them with lines.
+First - I found a csv file with the latitude and longitude of the major cities in Australia, including their populations.
+Then wrote a script to put a propotionally population sized dot on each and connect them with lines.

 ![Australia with striaght lines connecting population centers](/assets/images/straight_lines.png){: height="300" }

-That was cool and all, but as I had scaled the Cities to the population, why not do the same with the lines?
+That was cool and all, but as I had scaled the cities to the population, why not do the same with the lines?

 ![Getting closer](/assets/images/scale_lines.png){: height="300" }